ycpcs/fys100-fall2015/labs/lab01.md

 ## Colors

-Colors in processing can be specified in several ways.
+Colors in Processing can be specified in several ways.

 A single integer value specifies a grayscale color, where 0 is black, 255 is white, and any value in between specifies a shade of gray.